mufiye/mufiye/README.md

 ### Hi there 👋
-- 🔭 I graduate from Zjut(Zhejiang university of technology).
+- 🔭 I graduate from Software Engineering, Zjut(Zhejiang university of technology).
 - 🤔 Now, I am a graduate student of computer technology in ECUST(East China University Of Science and Technology).
 - 😄 I tried to be an operating system kernel development engineer and participate in openEuler community on 2021.10 - 2022.7.
 - 🌱 I’m currently learning backend development and spatio-temporal data mining.